 Additional exemptions may apply if the property is:

-- Repossessed: Taken back by a mortgage lender (Class B).
+- Repossessed: Taken back by a mortgage lender (Class L).

-- Left empty due to care needs: The owner is in a care home or hospital long-term (Class I or J).
+- Left empty due to care needs: The last occupier has moved to a care home or hospital (Class E), or has moved elsewhere to receive care (Class I) or to provide care (Class J).

 Discretionary Discounts and Case-by-Case Reviews